 Population.
 Kitsap County has the sixth largest population of Washington State's 39 counties.
-In 2005, the County's population rose to 240,400 (+900 from 2004).
+In 2008, the County's population rose to an estimated 246,800 (+3,400 from 2007).

-Although Kitsap County appears to be rural due to the vistas of water, mountains and trees, it actually has the second highest population density in the state of Washington, only surpassed by King County.
+Although Kitsap County appears to be rural due to the vistas of water, mountains and trees, it actually has the third highest population density in the state of Washington, only surpassed by Clark and King Counties.

-Of the four incorporated cities in Kitsap County, the largest city is Bremerton with a 2005 estimated population of 34,580 (-7.84% from the 2004 estimate).
-The 2005 population estimate for Port Orchard is 8,250 (+2.36% from 2004); Poulsbo 7,450 (+3.47% from 2004); and Bainbridge Island 22,200(+2.02% from 2004).
-Bremerton is expected to gain population in 2006 due to people moving into the new condominiums on the Bremerton waterfront.
+Of the four incorporated cities in Kitsap County, the largest city is Bremerton with a 2007 population of 34,075 (-4.8% from the 2006 estimate).
+The 2007 population for Port Orchard is 7,940 (-4.9% from 2006); Poulsbo 7,895 (+4.4% from 2006); and Bainbridge Island 21,854(-5.3% from 2006).
+Population is expected to remain fairly constant through the current economic climate.

 Employment.
-Total employment increased to 115,100 in 2005 (+3,100 from 2004) while unemployment was at 4.8%.
-All employment categories are projected to experience increases except manufacturing, which is expected to decrease.
+Total employment decreased to 121,600 in 2007 (-2,700 from 2006) while unemployment was at 4.3%.
+All employment categories experienced decreases in 2008 with the unemployment rate rising to 5.9% as of the end of December 2008.
+Unemployment continued to rise in 2009 to over 9% in April.
 Kitsap County's strongest economic asset is the availability of a well-trained, highly motivated workforce.
 The strong work ethic of a labor pool associated with military employment continues to attract attention from national employers.
 With the addition of well-qualified students from Olympic College and private training institutes, the County remains a desirable location for prospective employers.